hacklschorsch/selenium-webdriverjs/readme.md

 ## Files

-* webdriver.js
+* webdriver/*
-  * The compiled file from the Selenium2 guys.
-This is what you get when you run "./go webdriverjs" in the checked-out [Subversion repo of Selenium2](http://code.google.com/p/selenium/source/checkout).
+  * The compiled output from the Selenium2 guys.
+This is what you get when you run "./go //javascript/node:webdriver" in the checked-out [Subversion repo of Selenium2](http://code.google.com/p/selenium/source/checkout).
-* selenium-src/
+* COPYING
-  * This directory contains all the sources for the compiled file above.
-  * It's included because of the license texts (most of which have to be included when re-distributing) and documentation (which is stripped in the compiled version above, but can be a handy reference).
+  * Symlink to Selenium WebdriverJS's Apache License
 * update.sh
-  * Updates the package: Pulls SeleniumHQ SVN trunk, compiles webdriver.js and updates the package.json version string.
+  * Updates the package: Pulls SeleniumHQ SVN trunk, compiles webdriver for node and updates the package.json version string.

 ## Issues